GearPlug/siigo-python/README.md

 product = client.create_product("AAAAA111233", "PS6", 1254, "Product")
 # code: must be a unique value
 # account_group: account group id, get list from: list_account_groups()
-# type    : options are 'Product', 'Service' or 'ConsumerGood'
+# type: options are 'Product', 'Service' or 'ConsumerGood'
 # tax_classification: options are 'Taxed', 'Exempt' or 'Excluded'
 # taxes: list of dictionaries with the following structure:
 #   [{"id": "1234"}]